-10.12 Nominated Competent Person for Health and Safety
+10.14 Health and Safety Manager

 The role of nominated competent person for health and safety is fulfilled by the YAS Health and Safety Manager.

 The Health and Safety Manager will provide advice and practical assistance in all matters relating to health and safety across the Trust.
 In particular their responsibilities will include: